BOOK YOUR WORKSHOP TODAY

 - True kingship emerges naturally when the child no longer feels abandoned.

-- The revival of the Inner King is a reunion, not an achievement—grounded in integration.
+- The revival of the Inner King is a reunion grounded through integration.

 The Collapse of the Inner King and the Wound Behind It